Board of Directors

 Meet the dedicated volunteers that make up our Board of Directors:

-Wendy Janzen, Vice Chair
+Wendy Janzen, Vice Chair/Property Chair

 Wendy and her husband Brad met at the University of Manitoba studying their respective fields, and married upon graduation.
 Neither having family in Manitoba, they struggled to feel Manitoba was home until they became members at Fort Garry Mennonite Fellowship.
 At FGMF, they became part of a community, made many friends that made Winnipeg feel like home with their son Jacob, and daughter Fiona.